 - Ellington/Henderson/Scatterday: It Don’t Mean a Thing

 CANADIAN BRASS with EASTMAN WIND ENSEMBLE

 Mark Davis Scatterday, conductor

-Come and hear these two great groups join forces for a brilliant program of great American music!
+These two great groups joined forces for a brilliant program of great American music!

 Friday, September 28, 2007

 Tickets were $10 general admission/UR ID holders admitted free

 Rehearsals started on September 5, 2007.
 Concert with the Canadian Brass is on Sept.
 28 with recording sessions on Sept.
 29-30.
 Parts will be available on Sept.
 4.